 - Group facilities and equipment must be closed, including sport courts and other group sport areas, saunas, hot tubs, steam rooms, etc.

-- Encourage patrons to arrive in workout clothes.
+- Use of showers and locker rooms is permitted; however, patrons should be encouraged to arrive in their workout clothes.

 - Close drinking fountains.
 Water bottle filling stations are acceptable if appropriately and frequently sanitized.